 The new Titan is available in two powertrain configurations--a 3.5L V6 and a V8, however the V6 will not be available until later in the model year.
 The 5.0L Cummins V8 Diesel is exclusive to the Titan XD and not available on half-ton models.

 Nissan's 5.6L "Endurance" V8 is currently the only available engine offering.
 It replaces the 5.6L VQ-based V8 found in the original Titan.
 It generates 390 horsepower at 5,800 RPM and 394 lb-ft of torque at 4,000 RPM.
 It is a direct-injected unit and it is paired to a brand-new, seven-speed automatic transmission.

 Thanks to these improvements, the Titan's estimated fuel economy is now 15 mpg city, 21 mpg highway and 18 mpg combined (for 4x2, single-cab, short-bed models).
 Further EPA fuel economy estimates should be available later this year.

 Both engines will be available in two- or four-wheel drive configurations.

 PRO-4X models include a standard electronic locking rear differential and low-range gearbox.
 This combination also features hill descent control.
 The PRO-4X is the only model not available in a 4x2 configuration.

 Trim Level Breakdown

-The Titan is offered in S, SV, PRO-4X and SL trim levels.
+The Titan is available in S, SV, SL, PRO-4X and Platinum Reserve trims.